alltheplaces/alltheplaces/DATA_FORMAT.md

 Along with the above properties we aim to output [OpenStreetMap categories](https://wiki.openstreetmap.org/wiki/Map_features) as properties on the GeoJSON Feature.

 ## Data quality

-Note that ATP project is collecting data from original sources.
-All, or almost all, mistakes, inaccuracies and bogus claims present in the original sources will be faithfully reproduced by datasets published here.
+Note that the All the Places project collects data from original sources.
+Most mistakes or inaccuracies present in the original sources will be reproduced by the datasets published by All the Places.

-In addition parts of data may be missing or not parsed, especially in cases where original source is hard to parse or crawling failed for some reason.
-Data may be also outdated - either due to being outdated in original source, update happening since data was last crawled or due to failing spider.
+In addition, parts of the data may be missing or not parsed, especially in cases where the original source is hard to parse or crawling failed for some reason.
+Data may also be outdated - either due to being outdated in original source, an update happening since data was last crawled, or due to a failing spider.

-Data quality is not consistent and will vary very significantly between spiders.
-Note that especially global, big and less specific ones, are especially likely to have less accurate data.
+Data quality is not consistent and will vary significantly between spiders.
+Note that global, less specific spiders are especially likely to have inaccurate data.